loiklo/goofys/README.md

 Prior mounting the S3 bucket, Goofys requires to have the /root/.aws/credentials filled with an account with proper right on the S3 bucket.
 This is done in the module github/loiklo/puppet-awscredentials.

-### Beginning with goofys
+### Beginning with puppet-goofys

-The very basic steps needed for a user to get the module up and running.
-This can include setup steps, if necessary, or it can be an example of the most basic use of the module.

-## Usage

-1. On the puppet master:
+On the puppet master:

 ```bash
 cd /etc/puppetlabs/code/modules